disneystreaming/smithy4s/modules/docs/markdown/06-guides/using-json-module.md

 Smithy4s creates a `Schema` for each smithy data type.
 The json module provides interpreters such that from a `Schema` we can get a Json codec.
 To use it just call the read and write methods on the `Json` object.

+> Note: If the `Schema` is non-static, such as a dynamically generated one, then reading and writing Json may result in memory leaks.

 ```scala
 import example.{Person, Address}
 import smithy4s.Blob